Zero-Maiden/WhatsApp/README.md

 # WhatsApp replica
-A replica of WhatsApp made in pure HTML/CSS.
+A replica of WhatsApp made in pure HTML/CSS.<br>
-It is only the UI.
+It is only the UI.<br>
 I plan to make it responsive later.